MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/adgroups.md

 ## Get an ad group by name

-To get an ad group by name, first call [BingAdsApp](../reference/BingAdsApp.md)'s `adGroups` method to get the ad groups' [selector](../reference/AdGroupSelector.md).
+To get an ad group by name, first call the [BingAdsApp](../reference/BingAdsApp.md) object's `adGroups` method to get the [selector](../reference/AdGroupSelector.md).
 The selector contains a number of filter methods that you use to filter the list of ad groups.
 Use the `withCondition` method to filter the ad groups for a specific ad group name.
-Note that the operands and opertors are case sensitive.
+Note that the operands and operators are case sensitive.

-Next, call the selector's `get` method to get the ad groups' [iterator](../reference/AdGroupIterator.md).
+Next, call the selector's `get` method to get the [iterator](../reference/AdGroupIterator.md).
 Ad group names within a campaign are unique but it is possible for multiple campaigns to have ad groups with the same name.
 Because of this, if you filter only by name, the iterator may contain more than one ad group.

-If you want to get an ad group by name from a specific campaign, include a `withCondition` method that specifies the campaign's name (`CampaignName = '<campaignname>'`).
+If you want to get an ad group by name from a specific campaign, include a `withCondition` method that specifies the campaign's name (`CampaignName = '<campaignnamegoeshere>'`).

 ```javascript